KDVN/doc/kdvn_openerp_guide.rst

 Request of payment:

-§   Draft: The Request of Payment has not been created yet. (automatically drafted based on contract payment condition)
+Â§   Draft: The Request of Payment has not been created yet. (automatically drafted based on contract payment condition)

-§  Waiting for payment: The Request of Payment has been submitted to client but has not been paid yet.
+Â§  Waiting for payment: The Request of Payment has been submitted to client but has not been paid yet.

-§   Done: The Request of Payment has been submitted to client  and has been paid.
+Â§   Done: The Request of Payment has been submitted to client  and has been paid.

  .. image:: kdvnstatic/ 3_IMG_payment_client_progress.png

-+ Contract Summary tab: display the contracted amount, claimed amount (total amount of all requests of payment issued), received amount (total received amount from client), accounts receivable amount (=claimed amount – received amount), balance amount (= contracted amount – received amount).
++ Contract Summary tab: display the contracted amount, claimed amount (total amount of all requests of payment issued), received amount (total received amount from client), accounts receivable amount (=claimed amount â€“ received amount), balance amount (= contracted amount â€“ received amount).
 These amounts are displayed in VND

 .. image:: kdvnstatic/ 3_IMG_payment_client_contract_sumarry.png